Tonsil Diseases

 Treatment may include surgery, radiation and chemotherapy, depending on the stage and spread of the cancer.

-If there are symptoms or concerns about tonsil diseases, it is important to talk to a health professional.
+If you are experiencing symptoms or have concerns about tonsil disease, it is important to talk to a health professional.
 The specialist will carry out the necessary investigations to make the correct diagnosis and determine the appropriate treatment plan.